fainorr/hallway_sim/README.md

 4. **robot_sub_node.py**: as the simulation runs, this node subscribes to the robot x and y positions as well as its contact sensor and outputs the relevant data to a .txt file for post-processing.

+5. **explore_FSM.py**: this node was constructed for the button press test.
+It controls the robot by using the LIDAR to locate the elevator, and then it initiates the press action when the button is in range.

+**person control files**

-5. **person_control_node.py**: this node sends the linear and angular velocities for each "person" in the gazebo world; the number of publishers must match the number of people spawned.
+6. **person_control_node.py**: this node sends the linear and angular velocities for each "person" in the gazebo world; the number of publishers must match the number of people spawned.

+**elevator control files**

+7. **elevator_FSM.py**: this node is a finite state machine for the elevator, which opens and closes its door based on the state of the button contact sensor.
+It publishes a desired door action to the **elevator_control.py** node.

+8. **elevator_control.py**: with a requested action, this node finds the desired x, y, and z position of the door by calling the function outlined in **door_position.py** and publishes these values to the controller set up in the **elevator_control.yaml** file.

+**shell nodes**

-6. **gen_hallway.sh**: this is a shell node that runs the **prep_sim.py** function to generate a randomized hallway.
+9. **gen_hallway.sh**: this is a shell node that runs the **prep_sim.py** function to generate a randomized hallway.

-7. **gen_person.sh**: this is a shell node that runs the **person_gen.py** function to generate a new person model.
+10. **gen_person.sh**: this is a shell node that runs the **person_gen.py** function to generate a new person model.

-8. **timestamp.sh**: this shell script stores the start simulation time as a ROS parameter.
+11. **timestamp.sh**: this shell script stores the start simulation time as a ROS parameter.
 Any of the nodes that echo data to a .txt file uses this start_time in the name of the file to log simulations appropriately.

 ## EVAL: